appfoundry/Reliant/README.md

 - Initializer injection
 - Property injection

-For simplicity's sake we will use [property injection][1] in these examples.
+For simplicity's sake we will use [property injection][] in these examples.

 Let's say that our `DefaultStringProvider` implementation needs a `StringGenerator` to generate some strings.
-We could do this by simply adding a `stringGenerator` property on our `DefaultStringProvider`.
+We could do this by simply adding a property named `stringGenerator` on our `DefaultStringProvider`.

 ```objective-c
 @interface DefaultStringProvider : NSObject<StringProvider>